cbcrg/tcoffee/docs/tcoffee_faq.rst

 Q: I am aligning sequences with long regions of very good overlap.
 ------------------------------------------------------------------

-A: Increase the ktuple size ( up to 4 or 5 for DNA) and up to 3 for proteins.
+A: Increase the ktuple size ( up to 4 or 5 for DNA) and up to 3 for proteins:

 ::